• Skip to primary navigation

 PUTTING IT TOGETHER

-Making the Israeli Couscous
+Making the Pearl Couscous

-1. Toast it - If you have ever eaten Israeli couscous, you will notice that it may sometimes have a very strong wheaty flavor.
-To reduce that flavor and bring out a nuttier flavor we will toast the Israeli couscous.
+1. Toast it - If you have ever eaten pearl couscous, you will notice that it may sometimes have a very strong wheaty flavor.
+To reduce that flavor and bring out a nuttier flavor we will toast the pearl couscous.
 This is completely optional but brings out the flavors.
 When it is nice and brown, turn off the heat and put this aside to cool for a bit.

 Two bowls of israeli couscous, one raw and one toasted to show the difference in color